 In the second project, I worked closely with Amber Wassell (Cohort 2) and Stephen Lynch's group at Cardiff University on a project to upgrade and couple a wide-field microscope to a step-scan FTIR spectrometer, for detection of diamond photoluminescence spectra.

 These projects gave me experience in research environments, working with diamond defects and optics.
 They gave me a foundation to continue looking at these topics in my PhD.

 I use ultrafast time-resolved pump-probe spectroscopy to investigate the excitation dynamics of hydrogen defects in diamond.
 Currently, I am focusing on natural diamond samples with high hydrogen content.
 I presented some preliminary UV pump - IR probe studies in my poster at the 2018 Diamond Conference.

 For the duration of my PhD, I am jointly supervised by Vas Stavros, James Lloyd-Hughes and Mark Newton.
 My research is primarily based in the Warwick Centre for Ultrafast Spectroscopy (WCUS).

 In the 2018/19 Academic Year, I taught in the Department of Physics as a Year 1 Maths Tutor and a Year 2 Errors Marker.

-In August 2018, several of the DST CDT students, myself included, put on a special Diamonds are for Everything exhibit at Manchester Science and Industry Museum, which was a great opportunity to inspire a younger generation and to garner skills explaining our research to non-scientists.
+In August 2018, several of the DST CDT students, myself included, put on a special Diamonds are for Everything exhibit at Manchester Science and Industry Museum.
+It was a great opportunity to inspire a younger generation and to garner skills explaining our research to non-scientists.

-In January 2019, I and a few other DST CDT students participated in the annual Science Gala at the University of Warwick.
-It was another great opportunity to explain the properties and applications of diamond to school students interested in STEM.
+In January 2019, I joined a few other DST CDT students to participate in the annual Science Gala at the University of Warwick.
+We were able to to explain the properties and applications of diamond to school students interested in STEM.

 ChemContext - Prize for the Best Poster